 3.3 Teams may be divided by the Executive Committee into various competitive categories to form separate league, knockout, tournament and other competitions.
 These categories may restrict participants by age and/or sex or geography, but not necessarily.

-3.5 Matches in knockout competitions should be arranged by random draw.
+3.5 Matches in knockout competitions can be arranged by random draw or seeding.

 3.6 The classification of teams shall be made according to the Basketball England Official Games Procedures.

-3.7 In the event of a team withdrawing or being expelled from a competition, all its effects on that competition shall be annulled and voided.
+- In the event of a team withdrawing or being expelled from a competition all its effects on that competition shall be annulled and voided.